lovehhf/edx-documentation/en_us/install_operations/source/configuration/tpa/enable_tpa_edge.rst

 Send Shibboleth Configuration Data to edX
 ======================================================

-This step should be performed by a member of your IT team who works with your institutional Shibboleth system.

 To complete the integration between your Shibboleth system and Edge, send the following information to edX.

-.. ^^ to whom and in what manner? email or JIRA story to devops? phone call to PM?

 * Metadata: The URL for your Shibboleth metadata XML file.